Special Courses & Programs

 | Enrollment: | Limited to 25 participants |

-| Tuition: | $700 Trainees / $1,000 Professionals - This includes transportation for the included field trips but does not include flights, meals, and accommodation. |
+| Tuition: | $700 Trainees / $1,000 Professionals - This includes transportation for the included field trips.
+Flights, meals, and accommodation are not included and are the responsibility of attendees. |

-The LAPAHS Course in Tropical Medicine and Infectious Diseases is an immersive educational and hands-on non-degree certification program based in Iquitos, Peru.
+The LAPAHS Course in Tropical Medicine and Infectious Diseases is an immersive educational and hands-on non-degree program based in Iquitos, Peru.
 The collaboration between UCLA and Hospital Regional de Loreto (HRL) and UNAP (Universidad Nacional de la Amazonía Peruana) provides comprehensive instruction on tropical diseases through an intercultural, multidisciplinary approach rooted in the unique epidemiological context of the Peruvian Amazon.

 The course aims to educate students and healthcare professionals on critical global challenges in tropical medicine and public health, and to equip participants with the skills needed to diagnose, manage, and treat tropical diseases effectively.
 The course is conducted in Spanish, providing providers with an opportunity to improve and practice medical Spanish throughout the course.